CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 ![File Integrity Monitoring1](../Images/File-Integrity-Monitoring.png)

-3. On the FIM configuration page, select the **Log Analytics workspace listed** `asclab-la-xxx` (or just by clicking on the Upgrade icon - it indicates that FIM is not enabled for the selected workspace).
+3. On the FIM configuration page, select the **Log Analytics workspace listed** `asclab-la-{DeploymentID}` (or just by clicking on the Upgrade icon - it indicates that FIM is not enabled for the selected workspace).

 4. On the Enable FIM, **review the default recommended settings** for Windows files, Registry and Linux files.